juanis2112/Spyder-Workshop/README.md

 We are going to use Scikit-Learn, which is a Python package that contains tools to explore data and build different types of predictive models.

-25. We first must import the necessary objects for our data modeling:
+25. Import the two necessary objects for our data modeling:

 ```python
 from sklearn import linear_model